My blog posts likely contain affiliate links, including for the Amazon Associates program.

 I think this anonymous woman changed my life, as it inspired me to start traveling more in the next few years – and to use those credit cards wisely to explore the world.

 But I feel the same way about traveling to Alaska: Don’t wait!
 Alaska is not just a destination for retirees!
+(Though of course travelers of all ages are welcome!)

 4. Traveling to Alaska is Expensive, But…